cloudcapio/cloudcap/README.md

-poetry run pip install --upgrade -t package dist/*.whl cp deploy/lambda_function.py package zip -r ../artifact.zip . -x '*.pyc'
+poetry run pip install --upgrade -t package dist/*.whl cp deploy/lambda_function.py package cd package ; zip -r ../artifact.zip . -x '*.pyc'

-manually upload the zip to S3 (should also be part of the makefile using aws cli) manually update the lambda source to be the s3 location of the zip (should be part of the clodformation file)
+manually upload the zip to S3 (should also be part of the makefile using aws cli) manually update the lambda from the uploaded zip (should also be part of the makefile using aws cli)

+also

+manually update the lambda source to be the s3 location of the zip (should be part of the clodformation file, once needs to happen once)

 ## Helpful documentations